william-hutchison/tidySpatialExperiment/README.md

 ## Load data

 Here, we load and view an example SpatialExperiment object.
-The output we see is of the SpatialExperiment tibble abstraction.
+The output we see is of the SpatialExperiment-tibble abstraction.

 ``` r
 # Load example SpatialExperiment object